Overview

 Appointments are required for a full uniform fit-out and purchase of sports uniforms should wait until after boys have started at the College and been confirmed in a sport.
 You can also order uniforms online at www.midford.com.au.
 If you are new to our online store, please register a new account using the passphrase: Josephs1881.

-In the Br Stanislaus Building, the College’s Parents and Friends Association operates a clothing pool selling second-hand uniform items donated by parents.
-It is staffed by parent volunteers and open on Fridays from 3pm to 5pm, on Saturdays during home sports and on special days such as New Parent and Student Day.
+In the Br Stanislaus Building, the College P&F operates the Clothing Pool, selling second-hand uniform items donated by parents.
+It is staffed by parent volunteers and open during term time on Fridays from 3.00pm–5.00pm, on Saturdays during home sports and on special days such as New Parent and Student Day.
+You can deliver any uniform donations directly to Student Services or place items in one of the donation receptacles located at Mark St gates or at the Clothing Pool entrance.
+For all Clothing Pool enquiries, please email or call College reception on 02 9816 0900 during opening hours.

 St Joseph’s Uniform Shop is open to students, parents and carers Term-time only Monday - Friday 8.00am – 4.00pm.